 Agent-based discovery pros:

-- Provides real-time, detailed visibility into device status and configuration.
+- Provides detailed visibility into device status and configuration.

 - Works even when devices are off-network (e.g., remote workers).